 Few fictional characters have made such a long-evolving impact as DC Comics’ caped crusader Bruce Wayne Aka Batman, who resides in Gotham City.
 This is a character that has been taken in several forms and spawned into several franchises like video games, comics, and TV series besides the movies.
 This is a character everyone is familiar with and during this articles-series Batman: The Caped Crusader we’ll take a deep dive into the mythology of the famous comic-book character.

 The animated world of Gotham and our favourite crusader goes without saying one of the most crucial parts of the mythology behind the character.
-It’s cheaper and easier with the cartoon genre and makes action scenes that would either cost too much or would be not possible as live action.
+It’s cheaper and easier with the cartoon genre and makes action scenes that would either cost too much or would be not possible as a live-action film.

-Batman: Mask of the Phantasm is one of the first films that was animated with Batman.
-It’s from 1993 with Kevin Altieri, Boyd Kirkland and Frank Paur all sharing the directing duties.
+Batman: Mask of the Phantasm is one of the first films that was animated with Batman in the latest canon.
+It’s from 1993 with Kevin Altieri, Boyd Kirkland, and Frank Paur all sharing the directing duties.
 Kevin Conroy, who has been honoured to voice Bruce in other productions as well, is a renowned name when it comes to animated features such as TV series and films of high production value.
 It was the first film set in DC’s own Animated Universe and the productions took eight months to finish.
 This first film in animated form was a satisfying start for DC and Warner Bros.
 Animation Department.

 “I was really blown away.
 I turned to Mark and I was like ‘Did you have any idea we were working on something like this?!'”